mph-/lcapy/doc/internals.rst

 Circuits
 ========

-Circuits are represented using netlists of `Mnacpt`s.
+Circuits are represented using netlists of `Mnacpt` classes.
 These are wrappers around `Oneport` classes.
 Analysis is performed with modified nodal analysis (MNA).
 State-space representations can be generated but this is not used for calculating node voltages or branch